VincentWei/MiniGUI/README.md

 As shown in the chart above, the HybridOS graphics stack consists of the following software:

 - `libDRM` provides some user land APIs for Linux Direct Rendering Infrastructure.
-- `hiDRMDrivers` contains the drivers (user land drivers, not kernel drivers) for MiniGUI DRM engine.
+- `HBDDRMDrivers` contains the drivers (user land drivers, not kernel drivers) for MiniGUI DRM engine.
 The drivers implement the basic hardware accelerated 2D graphics operations of various GPUs for MiniGUI.
-- `hiMesa` is the Mesa derivative for HybridOS, while Mesa is the open source implementation of OpenGL and other graphics APIs, including OpenGL ES (versions 1, 2, 3), OpenCL, OpenMAX, and Vulkan.
+- `Mesa-HBD` is the Mesa derivative for HybridOS, while Mesa is the open source implementation of OpenGL and other graphics APIs, including OpenGL ES (versions 1, 2, 3), OpenCL, OpenMAX, and Vulkan.
 It contains the following
   components: